needle-wang/bash-rolling/README.md

 *those can run in debian series.*

 **badremoteuser.sh:**
-get login failure count in ubuntu server!
+get the count of login failure in ubuntu server!

 **bri.sh:**
-show ubuntu desktop's backlight.
+show the ubuntu desktop's backlight.

 **browserlink.sh:**
 HOW-TO about browserlink of vim.